HaplyHaptics/Getting-Started/Software-Setup/README.md

 <img src="media/image3.png" width="500">

 4. The only other thing we'll need to add to the IDE are the Encoder and PWM libraries.
-To save you in your search for these libraries, we've added them in this [repository](./libraries).
-Navigate to "Add .Zip Library" in the Sketch menu to include these libraries.
+To save you in your search for these libraries, we've added them in [here](./libraries).
+Download both the PWM and Encoder libraries to your computer.
+Then, navigate to "Add .Zip Library" in the Sketch menu to include these libraries.

 <img src="media/image4.png" width="500">

-If you're curious about what these libraries do, you can read up on [encoders](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/) and [PWM](https://www.kompulsa.com/introduction-pwm-pulse-width-modulation-works/) to learn more.
+*(If you're curious about what these libraries do, you can read up on [encoders](https://howtomechatronics.com/tutorials/arduino/rotary-encoder-works-use-arduino/) and [PWM](https://www.kompulsa.com/introduction-pwm-pulse-width-modulation-works/) to learn more.)*

 5. After these steps, you can now connect your Haply Development Board to the computer using the micro USB cable and the available